13TRIS/13TRIS/docs/SRS.md

 Sending text messages between users or in a game session is also imaginable.

 ####3.1.10 Choosing the difficulty
-If the user wants to play against a bot he should have the oppertunity to choose between different levels of difficulty e.g. _hard_, _medium_, _easy_.
+If the user wants to play against a bot he should have the opportunity to choose between different levels of difficulty e.g. _hard_, _medium_, _easy_.

 ####3.1.11 Creating a lobby and inviting friends
 Another optional use case is the creation of custom lobbies.
 It would be nice to give the user the ability to create custom lobbies and invite friends into the lobby to make playing with friends possible.